I read a nice article this weekend from Michelle Kinsey about the youth programs in our parks.

 Starting to sense a theme here?
 Tax exempt status with exclusivity.

 Not to point out the obvious, but in Delaware County, the YMCA is conveniently located near their affluent members.
 They’ve positioned themselves with two clubs in Northwest Delaware County, and none are located in the south or east side of Muncie where you’d traditionally see a non-profit assisting “underserved” populations.
-Where do you find Buley, Boys and Girls Club, Ross, Blood n Fire, etc.
+However, you will find Buley Center, Boys and Girls Club, Ross Center, and Blood n Fire, etc.

 Our YMCA operates more like an exclusive health club membership for affluent citizens in our county while not contributing one penny to our tax base.
 If they lost their tax exemption (which they should, and might), what would happen?